Cellular IoT: Benefits, Challenges and Use Cases

 Cellular IoT devices can improve the health and safety of our lives, thanks to the sensor and monitoring functions it offers on smart devices and wearables.

 What are cellular IoT challenges?

 Although there are many advantages, there are also challenges to the increased global adoption of cellular IoT.
 As our lives and especially all industrial devices are becoming ever more connected, the risk for security breaches and hacking increases exponentially every year.

 Each IoT device must be monitored and receive on-time patches and software upgrades.
 The cellular IoT connection need to be secured and audited, so no sensitive data can be compromised by hackers.

 Cellular IoT devices make our IT-networks more complex.
 They require a true specialist who can manage the IoT devices, provide security services and global connectivity to keep IoT-devices up and running.
 If these concerns for the devices are not respected, there is a risk of downtime and security threats.
 Then the devices will actually start hurting your business instead of helping it grow.

 Best IoT cellular plans

 For a successful cellular IoT management and connectivity strategy, it is essential to select a partner who can provide the best IoT management services and cellular plans around the world.

-TNF Solutions is a global integrated MVNO (Mobile Virtual Network Operator), specialized in connectivity for cellular IoT devices.
+TNF Solutions is a global integrated MVNO reseller (Mobile Virtual Network Operator), specialized in connectivity for cellular IoT devices.
 Because of our extensive experience and global customer base across multiple industries, TNF Solutions can provide global coverage and competitive IoT cellular plans.